 To make it even a better sale, modern singing bowls are crafted with various images of Tara or Buddha, lotus flowers and mandalas.
 I spoke to a woman once who took a very pricey sound healing workshop.
 Her teacher told her that an authentic singing bowl will not bring any benefits if there isn’t a mandala or mantra written on it.
 “And you believed it!” - I said (there was no question mark at the end of my sentence).

-So what is the main difference between the old and the new metal singing bowl?
-Usually the old singing bowl will sound softer and sweeter than a new one.
-The energy it emits has a soul, versus the metallic (although pleasant) sound of the newer one.
+So what is the main difference between the old and the new singing bowl?
+Usually, the old singing bowl will sound softer and sweeter than a new one.
+The energy it emits has a soul, versus the metallic (although pleasant) sound of the newer ones.
 It varies from one instrument to another and this opinion is certainly not applicable to each singing bowl.
 Generally speaking, when you get familiar with the acoustic features and go beyond the concept of sonic vibrations, you start to realize the subtle energy that sound is carrying.
-Most likely you will prefer to work with the old bowl then.
-In terms of investment, the old bowls are growing in value (approximately 10 % a year) because of the age and the fact that these instruments are vanishing from the market.
-New singing bowls are growing in value because of the growing price of copper, that's it.Bell of Bliss is strongly considering working with the source of the best quality new made (hand hammered by the old tradition) singing bowls.
-Meanwhile our specialty is antique singing bowls.
+Most likely you will prefer to work with the antique bowl then.
+In terms of investment, antique singing bowls are growing in value because of the age and the fact that these instruments are vanishing from the market.
+If contemporary singing bowls are growing in value, it could happen because of raising the price of copper or the salesman's myths.

 If you have found this article interesting, we would strongly appreciate it if you could please share it with your friends.
 We would also love to hear your feedback.
 Please, help us by writing your thoughts and experience in the comments window below the article.